Jason Miller (fighter): Legal issues

-On March 7, 2015, Miller was arrested outside of a bar in Laguna Beach, California and charged with battery on a peace officer, unlawful fighting, and resisting arrest.
-Police were called after restaurant employees reported a disturbance, alleging that Miller was volatile and breaking glass inside the restaurant.
-Video footage from a bystander showed a handcuffed Miller outside the bar, shouting expletives and fighting with police officers.

 On October 16, 2015, law enforcement responded to a domestic disturbance call at Miller's residence involving Miller and two women.
 After deputies arrived, Miller threw a ceramic tile at them and threatened them with a fire extinguisher and a metal pole.
 He was tased by police and arrested for assault.

-On February 7, 2016, Miller was arrested in Irvine, California and charged with driving under the influence.
+On February 7, 2016, Miller was arrested in Irvine, California, for suspicion of driving under the influence.
+He was released the same day.

-In March 2016, Miller was arrested in Mission Viejo, California after a warrant was served.
-He was charged with burglary and vandalism for breaking into and vandalizing a Lake Forest, California tattoo shop two months prior.
+In March 2016, Miller was arrested in Mission Viejo, California.
+He was accused of vandalizing a brick wall outside of Stay Ready Tattoo with graffiti, said Roxi Fyad, spokeswoman of the Orange County district attorney’s office, a tattoo shop in Lake Forest, California two months prior.

-On July 11, 2016, Miller was arrested in Costa Mesa, California and charged with two counts of assault and battery after allegedly injuring a security guard and spitting on a police officer at the Saddle Ranch Chop House restaurant.
+On July 11, 2016, Miller was arrested in Costa Mesa, California, and charged with two counts of assault and battery after allegedly injuring a security guard and spitting on a police officer at the Saddle Ranch Chop House restaurant.
 The charges were later dismissed.

-In November 2017, Miller was convicted of felony domestic battery after accepting a plea deal.
-He was sentenced to serve three years' probation with a suspended four-year prison sentence, with a probation violation punishable by up to four years in a California state prison.

-On October 23, 2018, Miller was arrested on charges of felony vandalism in Orange County after destroying property at his girlfriend's La Habra, California home.
+On October 23, 2018, Miller was arrested on charges of felony vandalism in Orange County after destroying property at his girlfriend's La Habra, California, home.
 Miller's girlfriend claimed that during an argument, Miller smashed a large marble table, punched holes in the walls, tore down doors, and derailed the home's garage door.
 He was arrested and held without bail in the Orange County detention center.
 The felony vandalism charge carried a maximum penalty of eight months in jail, but due to the nature of the incident, prior convictions, and a probation violation, Miller faced up to 23 years in a California state prison.
 While he initially pleaded not guilty, on July 19, 2019, it was reported that Miller had accepted a plea deal and was sentenced to one year in jail with time served being credited.
 He was released from jail in September 2019.